Mentorship networks and the early career outcomes of college-educated women

 Abstract

-Can mentorship programs improve vulnerable women’s attitudes toward job search and early career prospects?
-We will run a randomized controlled trial to evaluate a tailored online one-to-one mentorship program targeted at female college students from socially vulnerable groups in Brazil.
-We hypothesize that structured one-to-one mentoring programs increase self-confidence, job search readiness, employment rates, job quality, and the potential for career growth of vulnerable college women.
+Can mentorship programs improve women's job search and early career outcomes?
+We will run a randomized controlled trial to evaluate an online one-to-one mentorship program targeted at female college students and early career women, with the majority being from socially vulnerable groups.
+We hypothesize that structured one-to-one mentoring programs increase self-confidence, networks, and job search readiness and, consequently, improve labor market outcomes of college-educated women, particularly from socially disadvantaged backgrounds.

 External Link(s)